hozumi/ducttape.cljs/README.md

 ```

 Note that the argument is passed as a hashmap and it contains optional argument mentioned above and original dom event as `e`.
-I recommend this optional argument style in not only event handlers but almost everywhere in your application.
+I recommend this hashmap argument style in not only event handlers but almost everywhere in your application.